PlasmaPanther/SDL-Frogger/README.md

 # Controls

-W - To move Up
+W - To move Up.
-A - To move Left
+A - To move Left.
-S - To move Down
+S - To move Down.
-D - To move Right
+D - To move Right.

 ESC - To exit the game immediately.